eclipse-hono/hono/site/homepage/content/getting-started/index.md

 However, if the `curl` command yielded different output, you will need to set up Hono locally as described in the next section.

+For interacting with the Device Registry of the Hono Sandbox (e.g. for creating tenants, devices), you can also use the testing functionality integrated in the [Device Registry Management API documentation]({{% doclink "/api/management/" %}}).

 #### Setting up a local Hono Instance

 In case you cannot access the Hono Sandbox as described above, you will need to set up an instance of Hono running on your local computer.